Duality and mapping tori in Heegaard Floer homology: Introduction

 \end{thm}

+\begin{rem} Some care is required to define the map $F_{W,\frs}$ because the cobordism map $F_{W,\frs}$ requires a choice of path connecting the two components of $\d W$.
+According to \cite{ZemGraphTQFT}*{Theorem~F}, the dependence vanishes on $\HF^+$, and hence the Lefschetz number of $F_{W,\frs}$ on $\HF^+_{\red}$ is also independent of the path. \end{rem}

 A motivating example of a 4-manifold which admits a non-separating cut is a mapping torus.
-If $Y$ is a closed, oriented 3-manifold and $\phi:Y\to Y$ is an orientation preserving diffeomorphism, the mapping torus $X_\phi$ of the pair $(Y,\phi)$ is defined as By specializing Theorem \ref{thm:mixedinvariantmappingtorus}, we obtain the following:
+If $Y$ is a closed, oriented 3-manifold and $\phi:Y\to Y$ is an orientation preserving diffeomorphism, the mapping torus $X_\phi$ of the pair $(Y,\phi)$ is the 4-manifold By specializing Theorem \ref{thm:mixedinvariantmappingtorus}, we obtain the following: